-Children’s Social Care aims to work with parents, carers and young people in a partnership based on respect, equality and fairness, and to offer advice and support before a situation reaches crisis point.
+Children’s Social Care aims to work with parents, carers and young people in a partnership.
+This is based on respect, equality and fairness, and to offer advice and support before a situation reaches crisis point.

 We also work in partnership with, and may refer to, other services and community groups, including education, health, housing, benefits agencies and the police.